MUmerRazzaq/Project_Ideas/ai_agent_ecommerce_platform.md

 ### 4. Unified Customer Management

 - **Description:**
   All customer interactions, including complaints, returns, and inquiries, can be managed through a unified platform integrated with WhatsApp or CLI.
+The AI, powered by an LLM, will respond to customer queries using knowledge provided by the RAG system.
+Only important or unresolved queries will be notified to a support agent.
 - **Workflow:**
   1. System centralizes all customer communications.
-  2. Admins can track, manage, and respond to queries from a single interface.
+  2. AI responds to queries using the RAG system.
+  3. Critical or unresolved queries are flagged and forwarded to a support agent.

+### 5. Data Access via CLI

+- **Description:**
+  Organizations can use a Command-Line Interface (CLI) to access and manage data such as parcel details, delivery statuses, and other operational information.
+The backend API will fetch and display the required data in real-time for streamlined decision-making.
+- **Workflow:**
+  1. Admin inputs a query or command into the CLI.
+  2. The backend API retrieves relevant data from the database.
+  3. Data is displayed in a structured format for easy interpretation.

 ---